Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Concord West has 48 active public transport stops, offering a mix of train and bus services.
-These stops are served by 16 different routes, together facilitating 4,647 weekly passenger trips.
-Transport accessibility is deemed excellent, with residents on average situated 156 meters from the nearest stop.
+These stops are served by 16 individual routes, collectively facilitating 4,647 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 156 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Car remains the dominant mode of transportation at 75%, while train accounts for 13% and walking for 5%.
+On average, there are 1.3 vehicles per dwelling.

-Service frequency averages 663 trips daily across all routes, translating to roughly 96 weekly trips per individual stop.
+According to the 2021 Census, 50.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 663 trips per day across all routes, equating to approximately 96 weekly trips per individual stop.

 Frequently Asked Questions - Transport